Effective Inventory Management: A Cornerstone of Retail Success

 Inventory management is really about managing risk.

 In fact, every business has some kind of inventory and therefore some degree of risk.
 Risk refers to the probability of an event happening and its impact on the business.
 The higher the risk, the more you need to manage it (and vice versa).
+Similarly, inventory management in healthcare requires careful oversight to ensure that medical supplies are available when needed, reducing the risk to patient care.

 When it comes down to it, inventory management is all about making sure that your costs don't exceed your income, that's why we have so many different tools at our disposal: from forecasting methods like MRP II or ERP systems like SAP Business One; through automated purchasing programs like Purchase Order Management Systems such as SAP Material Management (MM) Enterprise Procurement; all the way down into physical storage facilities where goods are stored before they make their way out into stores or directly into customers' hands via e-commerce channels like Amazon Prime Now Delivery Service!